profjoeweaver/APS_2020/README.md

 ![Assessment Rubric](https://github.com/profjoeweaver/APS_2020/blob/master/RubricScreenShot.PNG)

-Students were also assessed longitudinally on perceptions of and mastery of project and course content The pre- and post- measures consisted of attitudes related to field of study (using the BIO-Class assessment [Semsar, Knight, Birol & Smith, 2011]) and research-critical skills.
+Students were also assessed longitudinally on perceptions of and mastery of project and course content.
+The pre- and post- measures consisted of attitudes related to field of study (using the BIO-Class assessment [Semsar, Knight, Birol & Smith, 2011]) and research-critical skills.
 The BIO-Class assesses student attitudes in seven domains:

 - Enjoyment (Personal Interest)
 - Real World Connection